SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

 ### Additional customizations

-> **Info**: If no additional customizations are required, you can skip this section.
+> **Info:** If no additional customizations are required, you can skip this section.

 The following properties can be manually configured in the YAML file: